elihoole/elihoole.github.io/_posts/2021-09-21-how-to-kill-a-rat.md

-# How to Kill a Rat
+# How to kill a rat

-Chronicles of a postmodern Pied Piper
+## Chronicles of a postmodern Pied Piper

 “Rats are the lowliest and most despised of all creatures, my love.
 If they have a purpose, so do we.” — Suicide Squad (2021)